Why Yoga Studios Are Changing Policies—and Why It Matters for Students and Teachers

 What Students Need to Know: Why Policies Are Changing

-When you see policies like 24-hour cancellation requirements, no-show fees, or stricter membership terms, it’s not about punishing students.
 It’s about stabilizing revenue in a system where teachers and studios have been on shaky ground for years.

 • Cancellations matter.
 Many teachers are paid per student.
 If 5 students cancel last-minute, the teacher may lose half their pay—even though they prepared the same class.